 Gibside parkland walk

-Walk the ‘grand design’ of an 18th-century coal baron and see the rise, fall and rise of a remarkable estate.
+Walk the ‘grand design’ of an 18th-century coal baron and see the rise and fall of the remarkable Gibside estate.

 Set off from visitor reception, making your way up to the portico of Gibsides Palladian chapel for a great view of the garden design.
 The Column of Liberty lies a mile (1.6km) ahead.
 Walk towards it along the oak-lined avenue.
 To your right lie fields that have been restored to hay meadows, interspersed with parkland trees.
 Keep an eye out for jays among the oak trees here.

 Gibside's Palladian chapel was designed by renowned North East architect, James Paine, as a mausoleum to show off George Bowes' wealth and status.
 George actually died a year after building work started in 1760.
 Can you spot the great iron doors to the crypt at the rear of the building where his body remains?